manuelroth/osm2vectortiles-thesis/README.md

 1. Install the following software:
     - A text editor, like [Sublime](https://www.sublimetext.com/), which is what you'll use write the thesis.
     - A LaTex distribution (for example, [MacTex](https://tug.org/mactex/) for Mac users).
+    - Set the PATH Variable to the Directory where MacTex is installed (export PATH=/usr/local/texlive/2015/bin/x86_64-darwin:$PATH)
     - [Pandoc](http://johnmacfarlane.net/pandoc), for converting the Markdown to the output format of your choice.
 You may also need to install [Pandoc cite-proc](http://pandoc.org/demo/example19/Extension-citations.html) to create the bibliography.
     - Git, for version control.
 2. [Fork the repository](https://github.com/tompollard/phd_thesis_markdown/fork) on Github
 3. Clone the repository onto your local computer (or [download the Zip file](https://github.com/tompollard/phd_thesis_markdown/archive/master.zip)).
 4. Navigate to the directory that contains the Makefile and type "make pdf" (or "make html") at the command line to update the PDF (or HTML) in the output directory.
 5. Edit the files in the 'source' directory, then goto step 4.
+6. Type grunt watch to automatically compile changes.

 ## What else do I need to know?